BabbarOpsBabbarOps ← Back to site

 What does incident command software organize?

-Every detail that lives in the software is a detail the commander doesn’t have to carry in their head or chase by radio.
+Every detail that lives in the software is a detail the commander doesn’t have to carry in their head or chase down by radio.

 What is incident command software NOT?